Inclusion and Diversity

 - We are a signatory to the UK search industry Voluntary Code of Conduct and are accredited under The Enhanced Code of Conduct for Executive Search Firms for the FTSE350.
 We have also received the highest level of accreditation for our diversity outcomes from the Cabinet Office.

 - We continue to contribute and be involved in the Hampton Alexander Review into female representation in corporate boardrooms.
 In 2019 our percentage of female placements at FTSE350 board level (51%) exceeds the target set by his Steering Group for Women on Boards.
-In 2021, 52% of our main board appointments went to women, of these, 58% we new to the FTSE 350 boardroom.
+In 2021, 52% of our main board appointments went to women, of these, 58% were new to the FTSE 350 boardroom.
 In 2021, women made up 46% of all our FSE 350 shortlisted candidates.
 As of December 2022, 60% of our FTSE 350 main board appointments were secured by a woman, 80% of which were new to the FTSE 350 boardroom.

 Click here for an accessible version of the report.